 Conversely, it’s simply hard for researchers to know if their work is any good.
 It is easy for us researchers to delude ourselves into thinking our work is great if we don’t have to convince anyone else about it.
 Researchers often hate peer review because the reviewers don’t believe the work is as great as the authors do.
 Publication provides some bare-minimum standards.

-Publishing a paper is a potentially a lot more work than writing a whitepaper, and, again, just because something’s published doesn’t mean it’s good.
+Publishing a paper is potentially a lot more work than writing a whitepaper, and, again, just because something’s published doesn’t mean it’s good.
 Everyone knows that peer-reviewed publication models have many flaws and biases, e.g., incrementalism, overreliance on onerous evaluations.
 But, used well, publication really helps motivate and refine ideas.
 Sometimes just the existence of an external deadline makes a huge difference.

-3. To support internal communication and discovery
+4. To support internal communication and discovery

 Another seeming paradox of research is that, sometimes, the best way to share information internally is to share information externally.